mmu-webdesign/awdd2-2022-group4/2_IA_and_content_strategy/ia-report.md

 ### Introduction

-Card Sorting is a technique used categorising and understanding information.
+Card Sorting is a technique used to categorise and understand information.
 It is a reliable technique which allows us to further enhance the designing process.

-In order to build a fully functional and efficient website, we decided to use the Open Card sort approach to plan what would help create an intuitive and fluid user experience.
+In order to build a fully functional and efficient website, we decided to use the Open Card Sort Method to plan what would help create an intuitive and fluid user experience.
 The Open Card Sort method consisted of sorting a number of cards into categories that made sense to our tester group.
 This enabled us to understand how clients would intuitively us our website and how they would search for information.
 The open card method also allowed our tester group the flexibility to name each category.
 This approach allowed us to explore numerous category options and due to our tester group being Manchester natives, we were able to explore category names that resonated with the Manchester culture.

 We tasked our tester group with quickly sorting each card, which related to fashion and the Manchester Culture, into various categories.
 We gave them a short time frame of 3 minutes to do this so we could understand how they would naturally navigate a website and not giving them enough time to think about the categories too much.
 Once the tester group had completed their card sort, we collated the results of the workshop.
 We reviewed the categories each individual had picked and explored the different trends and any common themes that repeatedly came up.
 This helped us to understand our target audience more and allowed us to decide the best categorisation to use for our website.